Thanks to Elisabeth for suggesting our Baby Name of the Day.

-And the letter J tends to appeal to parents, with boy names ranging from the evergreen James to the novel Jaxon ranking in the Top 100.
+And the letter J tends to appeal to parents, with boy names ranging from the evergreen James to the novel Jaxon ranking in the current Top 100.

 The name comes from the Christmas story.
 While the three Wise Men are not named in the New Testament, tradition calls them Caspar, Melchior, and Balthazar from at least the sixth century.

 Gaspar, Caspar, and Jasper are all cousins, along with Jesper, Gaspard, Kacper, and even Gaspalino.

 Most agree that the name means treasurer, which tracks with the image of a king bearing gifts from afar.

 So which came first, the gemstone or the Biblical figure?

 The Greek iaspis referred a precious stone in the Old Testament.
 (Though we can debate whether they used the word to refer to the same stone we know today.)

 In Old French, iaspis became jaspre, and that gives us our word.
 The gemstone comes in many colors, though we tend to think of it as green.
 It’s been used since many centuries BC, throughout the ancient world.